UPDATE: This content ideas post was originally published on 9 November 2018 and updated on 29 October 2019 and again on 23 November 2020.

 Keyword phrases like “gift ideas for girlfriend” or “secret santa gift ideas” would be worth checking out.

-Use keyword research tools like Google Ads Keyword Planner or Ahrefs Keywords Explorer to see which terms are trending in your industry over the next few months.
+Use keyword research tools like Google Ads Keyword Planner or Ahrefs Keywords Explorer to see which terms are trending in your industry over the next month.
 Select five to 10 keywords and decide what type of content you’ll use each for this season.

 2. Cater to the shopper, not the user